ncatlab/nlab-content/pages/20120.md

 * [[partial order]]
 * In some books on order theory, a partially ordered set that is downward well-ordered is used as a characterization of a [[tree]].
 Prefix orders relax this definition to downward total orders.
-* Any partial order can be viewed as an Alexandroff topology.
+* Any partial order can be viewed as an [[Alexandroff topology]].
 When viewing prefix orders as an Alexandroff topology, the history preserving maps translate to continuous open maps.

 ## References ##